theadam/binderize/README.md

 ```

 ### Stacking / Chaining
 As mentioned these modifiers can be chained.
 Imagine pulling a list of users back from an API, incrementing a nullable age variable (or leaving it null), then sending the updated users back to the API.
 You can use a stack of modifiers to lift a simple function like `increment` into the context you want it to work in.
+This makes for a very declarative way of creating functions with complex functionality.

 ```javascript
 const increment = x => x + 1;